What is Food Science?

-Mount Mary offers a post-baccaleaurate certificate in food science chemistry, where students complete the requirements of the major.
-The Food Science Chemistry Post-Bac certificate stems from the sciences of biology, chemistry, and engineering.
+Mount Mary offers a post-baccaleaurate certificate in food science, where students complete the requirements of the major.
+The Food Science Post-Bac certificate stems from the sciences of biology, chemistry, and engineering.
 In this, students will be able study the nature of foods with nutrition to understand the principles of food making to improve food quality.